Resources for Teaching

 Both open textbooks, and other OERS, can be included in eReading lists, or used as a textbook.

-For more information, see the Alternative Textbook Options and Open Textbooks factsheets.
-(NOTE : These factsheets are only available to CQUniversity staff.)
+For more information, see the Alternative Textbook Options and Open Textbooks fact sheets.
+Please note that factsheets are only available to CQUniversity staff.

 Library Resources for Indonesian Units